cmarasani/BurstGallery/README.md

 `SYSTEM_ALERT_WINDOW` permission to show permission overlay.

 ### Custom WebView
-<a href="https://github.com/cmarasani/BurstGallery/blob/main/app/src/main/java/com/example/burstgallery/BurstWebView.java">BurstWebView.java</a> is a custom WebView which is extended from WebView and has necessary changes to take care of prompting the permission popup for camera and media, and opening of file chooser.
+<a targent="_blank" href="https://github.com/cmarasani/BurstGallery/blob/main/app/src/main/java/com/example/burstgallery/BurstWebView.java">BurstWebView.java</a> is a custom WebView which is extended from WebView and has necessary changes to take care of prompting the permission popup for camera and media, and opening of file chooser.
-Note to developer: Update package and import of <a href="https://github.com/cmarasani/BurstGallery/blob/main/app/src/main/java/com/example/burstgallery/BurstWebViewClient.java">BurstWebViewClient.java</a> in <a href="https://github.com/cmarasani/BurstGallery/blob/main/app/src/main/java/com/example/burstgallery/BurstWebView.java">BurstWebView.java</a> and leave rest of the file as is.
+Note to developer: Update package and import of <a targent="_blank" href="https://github.com/cmarasani/BurstGallery/blob/main/app/src/main/java/com/example/burstgallery/BurstWebViewClient.java">BurstWebViewClient.java</a> in <a targent="_blank" href="https://github.com/cmarasani/BurstGallery/blob/main/app/src/main/java/com/example/burstgallery/BurstWebView.java">BurstWebView.java</a> and leave rest of the file as is.

 ### Custom WebViewClient
-<a href="https://github.com/cmarasani/BurstGallery/blob/main/app/src/main/java/com/example/burstgallery/BurstWebViewClient.java">BurstWebViewClient.java</a> is a custom WebViewClient which is extended from WebViewClient and has necessary changes to take care of prompting mailing app list on clicking 'mailto' link.
+<a targent="_blank" href="https://github.com/cmarasani/BurstGallery/blob/main/app/src/main/java/com/example/burstgallery/BurstWebViewClient.java">BurstWebViewClient.java</a> is a custom WebViewClient which is extended from WebViewClient and has necessary changes to take care of prompting mailing app list on clicking 'mailto' link.
-Note to developer: Update package in <a href="https://github.com/cmarasani/BurstGallery/blob/main/app/src/main/java/com/example/burstgallery/BurstWebViewClient.java">BurstWebViewClient.java</a> and leave rest of the file as is.
+Note to developer: Update package in <a targent="_blank" href="https://github.com/cmarasani/BurstGallery/blob/main/app/src/main/java/com/example/burstgallery/BurstWebViewClient.java">BurstWebViewClient.java</a> and leave rest of the file as is.

 ### What else
-Developer should update the Burst Embed WebView reference to BurstWebView in their <a href="https://github.com/cmarasani/BurstGallery/blob/main/app/src/main/res/layout/activity_main.xml">layout</a> and <a href="https://github.com/cmarasani/BurstGallery/blob/main/app/src/main/java/com/example/burstgallery/MainActivity.java">activity</a> files.
+Developer should update the Burst Embed WebView reference to BurstWebView in their <a targent="_blank" href="https://github.com/cmarasani/BurstGallery/blob/main/app/src/main/res/layout/activity_main.xml">layout</a> and <a targent="_blank" href="https://github.com/cmarasani/BurstGallery/blob/main/app/src/main/java/com/example/burstgallery/MainActivity.java">activity</a> files.
 #### Example change in layout file:
 from
 WebView